Male and female clerics and T. Nevin's table, late 1860s - early 1870s

 The Maselawmoney Bros. portrait

-Verso (above) of full length cdv on plain mount of a seated man (below) with a wispy beard, East Asian in appearance and dressed in Western clerical garb, dated to ca. 1873.
+This full length cdv on a plain buff mount of a seated man with a wispy beard, East Asian in appearance and dressed in Western clerical garb, was taken ca. 1873.
 The verso bears the studio name and stamp of Maselawmoney Brothers, Photographers, Madras, and a handwritten note "Mrs Fitzpatrick 2 copies, 3/- to pay".
-This handwritten inscription may have detailed the name of the person who originated the request that this man be photographed, or indeed it may have been added by the sitter himself, requesting copies for a publisher, a congregationalist, or a relative called Mrs Fitzpatrick, perhaps the name of the woman in Thomas Nevin's photograph (below).
-Did they know each other?
+This handwritten inscription may have detailed the name of the person who originated a request that this man should be photographed.
+Or indeed, it may have been added by the sitter himself or someone else requesting copies for an employer, a publisher, a congregationalist or even a relative.
+Perhaps it was the name of the woman in Thomas Nevin's photograph (below), were they ever acquainted.

-The cleric is seated with his right arm resting on a table with the griffin-shaped legs which now appears to be a prominent and consistent motif in Nevin's studio decor for portraiture ca.1871-1875.
+The cleric is seated with his right arm resting on a table with the griffin-shaped legs which now appears to be a prominent and consistent motif in Thomas Nevin's studio decor for full-length portraiture.
 On the table stands a full bunch of flowers.
+The carpet's floral pattern is like so many of the era, a series of dark diamond shapes bordered in white.
 The cleric wears a biretta (three-cornered hat), a white collar, and full-length dark robe buttoned up the middle, over trousers.
 At the end of a long chain around his neck are two or more small objects.
-His eyes calmly focused at the camera at the point of capture.
-Scans courtesy of the Liam Peters Collection 2010.
+His eyes focused calmly on the camera at the point of capture.
+Provenance: scans courtesy of the Liam Peters Collection 2010.
 All rights reserved.

 The Thomas J. Nevin portrait

-Oval frame, head and torso to below waist cdv on plain mount: A young woman [unidentified] of East Asian appearance wearing no jewellery except for a Christian cross on a tight white neckband, in a dark plain dress with braid on dropped shoulders, velvet buttons, her hair in tight plaits pinned up to or from the part.
+Subject: Studio portrait of a young woman [unidentified] of East Asian appearance wearing no jewellery apart from a Christian cross on a tight white neckband, in a dark plain dress with braid on dropped shoulders, velvet buttons, her hair in tight plaits pinned up to or from the part.

-Verso with blue studio stamp: "Ad Altiora" above Kangaroo emblem with red tint, T. Nevin late A. Bock encircled by belt printed with "City Photographic Establishment" and address below, "140 Elizabeth St. Hobart Town".
+Verso: Blue studio stamp: "Ad Altiora" above Kangaroo emblem with red tint, " T. Nevin late A. Bock" encircled by belt printed with "City Photographic Establishment" and address below, "140 Elizabeth St. Hobart Town".
 In italics below: "Further Copies can be obtained at any time".

-Copyright © KLW NFC Imprint KLW NFC Private Collection 2013 ARR.
+Copyright : © KLW NFC Imprint & Private Collection 2013.

-Verso: Oval frame, head and torso to below waist cdv on plain mount: A young woman [unidentified] of East Asian appearance wearing no jewellery except for a Christian cross on a tight white neckband, in a dark plain dress with braid on dropped shoulders, velvet buttons, her hair in tight plaits pinned up to or from the part.
+Subject: Studio portrait of a young woman [unidentified] of East Asian appearance wearing no jewellery apart from a Christian cross on a tight white neckband, in a dark plain dress with braid on dropped shoulders, velvet buttons, her hair in tight plaits pinned up to or from the part.

-Verso with blue studio stamp: "Ad Altiora" above Kangaroo emblem with red tint, T. Nevin late A. Bock encircled by belt printed with "City Photographic Establishment" and address below, "140 Elizabeth St. Hobart Town".
+Verso: Blue studio stamp: "Ad Altiora" above Kangaroo emblem with red tint, " T. Nevin late A. Bock" encircled by belt printed with "City Photographic Establishment" and address below, "140 Elizabeth St. Hobart Town".
 In italics below: "Further Copies can be obtained at any time".

-Copyright © KLW NFC Imprint KLW NFC Private Collection 2013 ARR.
+Copyright : © KLW NFC Imprint & Private Collection 2013.

-These two members of a religious order or movement may have visited the Nevin family at the Wesleyan Chapel, Kangaroo Valley (Tas), where Thomas Nevin's father, John Nevin taught school at the schoolhouse, next to the family house, orchards and the Lady Franklin Museum.
-As visitors, and assuming they knew each other, they may have been in Tasmania on a campaign to raise relief for the Indian famine of 1870s or they may been involved with the social purity movements of temperance, sobriety and sexual health at a time when colonial governments brought in Contagious Diseases (CD) Acts:
+These two members of a religious order or movement may have been associated with the Wesleyan Church in Melville Street, Hobart, close to Thomas Nevin's studio, or visited the Nevin family at the Wesleyan Chapel, Kangaroo Valley (Tas), where Thomas Nevin's father, John Nevin snr taught school at the schoolhouse, next to the family house, orchards and the Lady Franklin Museum.
+As visitors, and assuming they knew each other, they may have been in Tasmania on a campaign to raise relief for the Indian famine of 1870s or they may have been involved with the social purity movements of temperance, sobriety and sexual health at a time when colonial governments brought in the Contagious Diseases (CD) Acts:

 The CD Acts aimed to control the spread of VD by ‘compulsory medical inspection of common prostitutes and forcible detention in hospitals for the diseased.’
 As there were so many variables in their execution, they were not always successful in containing the spread of disease.

-Copyright © KLW NFC Imprint & The Shelverton Private Collection ARR
+Copyright © KLW NFC Imprint & the Shelverton Private Collection

 Further reading